 To be considered for a graduate assistantship, all application materials must be in by February 1.
 Application materials available at the Graduate School Web page.
 Candidates should click here to submit the Graduate Assistant Intent Form.

-• Music Education (Traditional Track)
+• Master of Music Education (Traditional Track)

-• Music Education (Track II Seeking Licensure)
+• Master of Music Education (Track II Seeking Licensure)

-• Music History & literature
+• Master of Music, History & literature

-• Performance - Piano Accompanying, Conducting
+• MAster of Music, Performance - Piano Accompanying, Conducting

-• Woodwind Performance and Pedagogy
+• Master of Music, Woodwind Performance and Pedagogy

 - Masters Handbook (revised August 2012)